History of Thailand (1973–2001): Black May (1988–1992)

-People constitution (1992–1997)
+People's constitution (1992–1997)

 King Bhumibol re-appointed royalist Anand as interim prime minister until elections could be held in September 1992, which brought the Democrat Party under Chuan Leekpai to power, mainly representing the voters of Bangkok and the south.
 Chuan was a competent administrator who held power until 1995, when he was defeated at elections by a coalition of conservative and provincial parties led by Banharn Silpa-Archa.
 Tainted by corruption charges from the very beginning, Banharn's government was forced to call early elections in 1996, in which General Chavalit Yongchaiyudh's New Aspiration Party managed to gain a narrow victory.

 The 1997 Constitution was the first constitution to be drafted by a popularly elected Constitutional Drafting Assembly, and was popularly called the "people's constitution".
 The 1997 Constitution created a bicameral legislature consisting of a 500-seat House of Representatives (สภาผู้แทนราษฎร, sapha phu thaen ratsadon) and a 200-seat Senate (วุฒิสภา, wutthisapha).
 For the first time in Thai history, both houses were directly elected.

 Many human rights were explicitly acknowledged, and measures were established to increase the stability of elected governments.
 The House was elected by the first past the post system, where only one candidate with a simple majority could be elected in one constituency.
 The Senate was elected based on the provincial system, where one province could return more than one senator depending on its population size.